Best Life Insurance Companies Ranked for 2019

 While not an actual life insurance company, Health IQ is doing something unique as a life insurance brokerage.
 They allow people who exercise frequently to qualify for cheaper rates than they would normally.

-If you are a cyclist, runner, crossfitter, triathlete, or any other type of athlete you can save money when you go to buy life insurance.
+If you live an active lifestyle you can save money when you go to buy life insurance.
 See our complete review on Health IQ to learn more on why they are the best choice for active people looking for life insurance.

 Sagicor has been a life insurance company since 1954 and holds an A- rating from AM Best.
 Sagicor has over $7 billion in assets and is known for their competitively priced, simplified issue life insurance products.